AusDTO/dta-website/_posts/2017-07-07-tech-behind-dta-website.md

 We’ve found that a simple static site meets our needs for the moment and is cheap, fast, secure, and easy to work with.

-WARNING: it’s about to get technical
+WARNING: it’s about to get technical.

 ## The tech behind the site

-The DTA website is built with [Jekyll](https://jekyllrb.com/) — an open source static website generator.
+The DTA website is built with [Jekyll](https://jekyllrb.com/) --- an open source static website generator.
 The site content is mostly written in [Markdown](https://en.wikipedia.org/wiki/Markdown).
 Jekyll only runs whenever the content changes, and it generates a set of HTML, CSS and JavaScript files.
 These files are easily hosted on a basic web server.

 We have found this simple tech approach to be very cheap compared to the alternatives, but is still powerful enough to suit our publishing needs.